deep-research/victorslibrary-nuxt/content/music/the-curse-of-the-gothic-rainberries-at-death-s-door.md

     length: "6:57"
     released:
     link: https://victorslibrary.s3.amazonaws.com/music/The+Curse+of+the+Gothic+Rainberries+at+Death's+Door/The+Curse+of+the+Gothic+Rainberries+at+Death's+Door.mp3
-  - title: The Curse of the Gothic Rainberries at Death’s Door
+  - title: The Curse of the Gothic Rainberries at Death’s Door (Music Video)
     type: Video
     style: Doom Metal
     length: "6:55"